leonardotonelli/optimizers-CIFAR10/README.md

 2.  **Run the training scripts:**

     The following commands were used to train the models.
 Each command trains a specific model with a specific optimizer for 80 epochs with mixed precision.
+Default hyperparameters can be seen Args dataclass in `training.py`.
+    We reccomend using less amount of epochs if running on a standard machine.
+We conducted our experiment with 80 epochs, that took around 2 hours on NVIDIA RTX5090.

     ```bash
     # ResNet18 + Optimizers